simonapicardi/movement-workshop_ESA-2016/part1_setup_db.md

 sensors started and ceased to be deployed on the animals).
 In the case of a continuous data flow, the transformation of GPS positions into animal locations must be automated in order to have GPS data imported and processed in real-time.
-In this lesson, you extend the database with two new tables, *gps\_sensors\_animals* and *gps\_data\_animals*.
+In this lesson, you will extend the database with two new tables, *gps\_sensors\_animals* and *gps\_data\_animals*.
 As additional material, a set of dedicated database triggers and functions is presented that add tools to